Hard-to-Insure Homes: Why Some Properties Are Difficult to Cover and Your Options

 How do I find out what's on my home's CLUE report?

 You can request a free copy of your home's CLUE report directly from LexisNexis, which maintains the database.
-Under the Fair Credit Reporting Act (FCRA), you're entitled to one free report per year.
-Reviewing it before you shop for insurance — especially when buying a home — helps you understand exactly what claims history insurers will see.
+You're entitled to one free report per year, with additional reports costing $19.95 as of 2026.
+Reviewing it before you shop for insurance (especially when buying a home) helps you understand exactly what claims history insurers will see.

 What's the difference between a FAIR Plan and surplus lines insurance?